Top 50 + Fastest Hundred in Test Cricket History (2025 Complete List)

 8. Chris Gayle

 Chris Gayle is a powerful batsman from the West Indies.
-In 2009, he scored a fastest hundred in Test cricket by making 100 runs in just 70 balls against Australia in Perth.
+In 2009, he scored the fastest hundred in Test cricket by making 100 runs in just 70 balls against Australia in Perth.

 Gayle is famous for hitting big sixes, and in this match, he showed his power.
 He hit the ball hard and far, making it fun for fans to watch.
 His fast batting helped his team get a good start.